-Sin created a fallen world that makes us vulnerable to sickness, pain, and death.
-But in Revelation 21, sin is no more.
-Now its symptoms can be treated.
+Sin created a world where we're vulnerable to pain, sickness, and death.
+But here, sin is no more.
+Now its symptoms get treated...
 Grief goes!
 Tears dry.
-When you come into the world, the first sound you make is a cry.
-And to a degree, you keep crying throughout life.
-But one day, Jesus will end our sorrows and dry our tears.
+When you come into this world the first sound you make is a cry.
+And to a degree you keep crying throughout life.
+But Jesus ends our pain.
 There's no crying in heaven.